aircrack-ng/aircrack-ng/README.md

 * **with-ext-scripts**: needed to build `airoscript-ng`, `versuck-ng`, `airgraph-ng` and `airdrop-ng`.
-                   Note: Experimental.
-Each script has its own dependences.
+                   Note: Each script has its own dependencies.
-                   Note: It's only required in install phase.

 * **with-gcrypt**:   Use libgcrypt crypto library instead of the default OpenSSL.
                 And also use internal fast sha1 implementation (borrowed from GIT)